nextgis/docs_ngconnect/source/filter.rst

 Filter by expression
 --------------------------------

 To filter the resource tree by parameters other than the resource name (see the full list below) use expressions with conditions ``=, IN, ILIKE``.
-As for logical operators ``AND`` и ``OR``, you can use either of them several times in an expression, but not combined with the other.
+As for logical operators ``AND`` and ``OR``, you can use either of them several times in an expression, but not combined with the other.

 Examples of expressions: